Open a PDF version to print this topic

 HealthInfo Waitaha Canterbury

 Having eczema (dermatitis) can be challenging.
-While there is no cure for eczema, the key to keeping it well controlled is to avoid irritants, keep your skin well moisturised, bathe regularly and when needed, use topical (rub-on) steroids.
+While there is no cure for eczema, you can control it.
+The key is to avoid irritants, keep your skin well moisturised, bathe regularly and use topical (rub-on) steroids when needed.

 These photos show skin before and after moisturising.